Policy & Regulation

 • Audit your current packaging — identify which items fall under the ban

-• Source certified alternatives — bagasse, bamboo and paper-based products are the most practical replacements
+• Source certified alternatives — bagasse, bamboo and paper-based products

 • Train your staff — ensure everyone understands the new requirements